 Chances are you're creating a signature not just for yourself but to also represent a business or organization.
 If the signature is for your company, it’s important that the style is aligned with your brand identity.

 Try using the same accent colors as your brand logo, like in this example:

-It's good to include a few accent colors which highlight your information, but remember to always use the main color which is easy to read.
+It's good to include a few accent colors that highlight your information, but remember to always use the main color which is easy to read.
 Bright yellows or pinks probably aren't the best bet for readability.

 Remember that this email signature also represents your company (unless you're a freelancer) and so should remain professional.
 Try not to use too many flashy or bright colors, like in this example:

 The blue of the sender's name isn't a brand color and doesn't add anything to the signature.
 Moreover, those bright green colors on the bullet points and the letter initials are difficult to read.
 Avoid this!

 Mobile view and responsiveness